Are-s-h/GovCracker/Readme.md

-## What is GovTools and GovCracker? ##
+## What is GovCracker and GovTools? ##

-`GovTools` and `GovCracker` are the best Graphical-User-Interfaces (GUIs) for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister, CUPP, etc. to decrypt passwords in digital evidence, e.g. VeraCrypt, TrueCrypt, Bitlocker, FileFault2 (Apple), LUKS (Linux), Bitcoin Wallets, Ethereum Wallets, ZIP, RAR, 7z, PDF, Office and many more file formats.
+`GovCracker` is the best Wrapper and Graphical-User-Interfaces (GUIs) for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister, CUPP, etc. to decrypt passwords in digital evidence, e.g.:
+:white_check_mark: VeraCrypt
+, TrueCrypt, Bitlocker, FileFault2 (Apple), LUKS (Linux), Bitcoin Wallets, Exodus Wallets, MetaMask Wallets, Ethereum Wallets, Firefox Masterpassword, ZIP, RAR, 7z, PDF, Office and many more file formats.

 GovCracker can also scan the target person's computer for indications of the use of cryptocurrencies.

-GovTools and GovCracker was created exclusively for law enforcement agencies to decrypt disks and files during criminal investigations.
+GovTools and GovCracker was created exclusively for law enforcement agencies to decrypt disks and files during criminal investigations, Pentester and Digital Forensics Institute.
 GovTools and GovCracker are free and developed for Windows 10 (64 Bit).

 ## Installation ##